 This form MUST be sent in along with the lock for warranty repairs.
 We stand behind these locks, but you need to meet us partway and fill out the simple form.

-POLICY CHANGE effective October 13th, 2009, we will be charging a $10 postage and handling fee for warranty repairs on guns ONE YEAR or more past the purchase date.
-Please enclose a copy of your invoice along with the warranty form below with any repair jobs.
+POLICY CHANGE effective October 13th, 2009, we will be charging a $10 fee for warranty repairs on guns ONE YEAR or more past the purchase date.
+Please enclose a copy of your invoice along with the warranty form with any repair jobs if you gun is less than 12 months old.
 For warranty repairs within ONE YEAR of purchase, return shipping is still free.
-This change is in response to certain folks treating our generous repairs policy as their annual maintainance and sending in dirty, rusty locks that have received no maintainance for the whole season and expecting us to clean and tune them for free.
+This change is in response to certain folks treating our generous repairs policy as their annual maintenance and sending in dirty, rusty locks that have received no maintenance for the whole season and expecting us to clean and tune them for free.
 Remember: all rules exist because somebody did something stupid.

 Please contact us if you wish to return a gun for any reason.
 For most repairs, we only need the lock and would prefer it if just the lock were shipped to us since UPS has been known to smash a stock or two.
 If your stock is cracked or whatever from shipping damage, rest assured that we didn't send it out that way.
 Shipping can be brutal on long guns.
 If it arrived damaged, contact us so we can start a claim with UPS.